locle97/LocQ/README.md

 ## Introduction

-I knew about TDD (Test Driven Development) for a long time ago, however I haven't tried it yet.
+I've been aware of TDD (Test Driven Development) for a long time, but I haven't tried it until now.
 Understand it as a development way which start writing the test before detail implementation.

-In this repo, I would like to givea it a try that implement LinQ manually in TDD way.
+In this repo, I would like to give it a try that implement LinQ manually in TDD way.
 This is a the best time for me to understand more about LinQ and practice TDD.

+## Definitions

-## TDD (Test driven development)
+### TDD (Test driven development)

-### What is TDD?

-Test driven development is a software development practice that require developer to write the test cases before detail implementation.
+Test Driven Development (TDD) is a software development practice where developers write test cases before implementing the actual code.
+This process ensures that the code meets the required functionality from the outset.

-Based on the requirements, developer will know exactly expectation their function should return.
-So that they can write a test first then refactoring their code to adapt the test cases.

-### Why use TDD?

-### Pros and Cons of TDD

-### How to apply TDD?

-## LinQ

-### What is LinQ

-### How LinQ works?
+### LinQ

-### Why use LinQ?
+## Detailed implementation guide

+## Best practices and considerations

-## Development process
+## Performance

-### Step 1: Declare a new method

-### Step 2: Write unit test

-### Step 3: Implement and run test case until all tests passed

-## Referenced
+## References